Learn about Maize Day

-All in all, maize is though to have been around since 1500 B.C., and once it was first cultivated it began to spread rapidly.
-Until this day, it is the staple food in many South American countries, and is also enjoyed as a side dish by people all over the world.
+All in all, maize is thought to have been around since 1500 B.C., and once it was first cultivated it began to spread rapidly.
+Until this day, it is the staple food in many South American countries and is also enjoyed as a side dish by people all over the world.

 Of course, the best way to celebrate Maize Day is by gathering with friends and family to eat a special meal made from different types of maize, in different forms and added to all different types of dishes.
 The possibilities are almost infinite!